 5. Paint the chairs to incorporate more neutral tones

-Rustic wooden touches can help to add warmth to an neutral decorating scheme, to prevent the white tones from feeling cold.
+Rustic wooden touches can help to add warmth to a neutral white dining room decorating scheme to prevent the light tones from feeling cold.
 The last thing you want in a dining space is the feeling of frostiness.
-If want to marry the two decorative elements why not update wooden furniture with a splash of paint, to create a more harmonious look.
+If you want to marry the two decorative elements why not update wooden furniture with a splash of paint to create a more harmonious look.

 6. Add subtle pastel tones